butteff/ubuntu-server-daily-mail-info/readme.md

 <h2>Thank you!</h2>
 Thank you for using my script.<br/>
-Also I offer some services, may be this my projects will be interesting for you:
+Also I offer some services, may be this my projects will be interesting for you:<br/>
 <a href="http://adminicana.ru/en.html">adminicana</a> and <a href="http://webvir.ru">webvir</a>